nutansonale/nutansonale/README.md

 - 👋 Hi, I’m @nutansonale
 - 👀 I’m interested in ...
 DevOps
-- 🌱 I’m currently learning ...
-Ansible
 - 💞️ I’m looking to collaborate on ...
 Webapps, Devops, automation
-- 📫 How to reach me ... nutansonale.tv@gmail.com
+- 📫 How to reach me ... nutansonaletv@gmail.com

 <!---
 nutansonale/nutansonale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.